-I’m not advertising a photo contest and I’m not advertising money for your award-winning picture.
-But if you ever get the opportunity to show off your photography skills, then take advantage of some and all photo contests, like the ones MacLean’s or Nature Canada.ca have every year.
+I’m not advertising a fun photography contest and I’m not advertising money for your award-winning pictures.
+But if you ever get the opportunity to show off your photography skills, then take advantage of some to all photo contests, like the ones MacLean’s or Nature Canada.ca have every year.

 You can learn a lot about yourself and your camera by entering these photo contests, plus you can show off your passionate photography skills.

 Many moons back, a beautiful small lakefront town of Gravenhurst had a photo contest.
 When signing up for the photography contest, they said, “Here is your roll of film.
 You can photograph anything and everything, as long as it has something to do with the town and surroundings.”

 There are beautiful lakes, not one lake, but many lakes, tourists coming and going, old boats, a turn of the century steamer, etc.

 There was no shortage of photos to be taken here!

 The famous Steam Ship RMS Segwun [the last of its kind] was moored at the dock.
 The fog was heavy on the lake that morning and I couldn’t get a good picture of the ship without getting my feet wet, so I took whatever photos I could and said to myself, there’s got to be more pictures to be taken other than this beautiful 100 + year old passenger steamer.
 Right

 There was a photographer in the group that begged, borrowed, or STOLE a boat and came in from the lake-side towards the pier.
 You could hardly see the Segwun from the fog, and as luck would have it, the fog cleared enough around the backside of the ship, with a ray of sun coming through the fog, and snap, goes his camera.
 The person was ready for that split second shot.